-Our work is in progress.
-As at the date of drafting this report, there are no matters of which we are aware that would require modification of our audit opinion in [Appendix D or material changes to the financial statements, subject to the following outstanding matters;
+Our work is substantially complete.
+As at the date of drafting this report, there are no matters of which we are aware that would require modification of our audit opinion in Appendix D or material changes to the financial statements, subject to the following outstanding matters;

-- · journal entries testing - · pension liability testing - property, plant & equipment testing - employee expenditure testing - · other expenditure testing and completeness of expenditure testing - income testing and completeness of Income testing - debtors testing - · creditors testing - manager and Engagement lead review of outstanding audit work - receipt of signed management representation letter - review of the final set of financial statements.; and - final consideration of post balance sheet events prior to signing the Auditor's report.
+- receipt of signed management representation letter - review of the final set of financial statements.; and - final consideration of post balance sheet events prior to signing the Auditor's report.